jupyter-book/jupyter-book/docs/start/create-content.md

 :::
 ```

-The MyST-MD engine defines a large number of pre-existing roles and directives, such as the <xref:guide/directives#directive-figure>, which are defined in the MyST guide (see <xref:guide/roles> and <xref:guide/directives>).
+The MyST Document Engine defines a large number of pre-existing roles and directives, such as the <xref:guide/directives#directive-figure>, which are defined in the MyST guide (see <xref:guide/roles> and <xref:guide/directives>).
 The MyST guide defines a helpful overview of MyST Markdown syntax in <xref:guide/syntax-overview>

 Having explored the supported syntax for writing MyST, let's create a simple `intro.md` file that showcases these features!